libavg/libavg/sphinxdoc/ui.rst

 .. automodule:: libavg.ui
     :no-members:

+    .. autoclass:: Button([upNode=None, downNode=None, disabledNode=None, activeAreaNode=None, pressHandler=None, clickHandler=None, stateChangeHandler=None])

+        A generic button that shows different user-supplied nodes depending on it's state.
+Possible button states are up, down and disabled.
+The nodes are attached as children to the Button on construction.
+For a simple button, image nodes can be passed.
+Button behaviour corresponds to standard GUI buttons.

+        :param avg.Node upNode: The node displayed when the button is not pressed.

+        :param avg.Node downNode: The node displayed when the button is pressed.

+        :param avg.Node disabledNode: The node displayed when the button is disabled.

+        The callbacks are:

+            .. py:method:: pressHandler(event):

+                Called when the button is pressed.
+This happens on a down event.

+                :param event: The corresponding cursor down event.

+            .. py:method:: clickHandler(event):

+                Called when the button is clicked.
+A click is generated when an up event happens inside the button.

+            .. py:method:: stateChangeHandler(state):

+                Called whenever the button state changes.

+        .. py:method:: delete():

+        .. py:method:: getUpNode() -> node:

+        .. py:method:: getDownNode() -> node:

+        .. py:method:: getDisabledNode() -> node:

+        .. py:method:: setEnabled(isEnabled):

+        .. py:method:: isEnabled():

     .. autoclass:: DragRecognizer(node, [eventSource=avg.TOUCH | avg.MOUSE, startHandler=None, moveHandler=None, upHandler=None, stopHandler=None, initialEvent=None, friction=-1])

         A :py:class:`DragRecognizer` attaches itself to a node's cursor events and